 When and how are notices of expiration sent to the RAE prior to expiration?
 If a reseller was involved in the domain transaction, are notices sent by reseller or by registrar?

 Notices are generally sent by email, often to the different email addresses on file.
 Some registrar provide a detailed calendar of when notices are sent, others do not.
+One registrar indicates that direct mail notices are also sent to the mailing addresses on record.
 Those that provide information on when notices are sent provide the following range of when the first notice is sent prior to expiration: 90, 75, 45 and 21 days.
 Two registrars note that ‘as a convenience to the registrant, and not as a binding commitment’, the registrar may notify the RAE, but in practice these registrars do appear to send notices to their customers.

 When and how are notices of expiration sent to the RAE following expiration?
 If a reseller was involved in the domain transaction, are notices sent by reseller or by registrar?

-Most registrars confirm that notices are also sent following expiration.
+Several registrars confirm that notices are also sent following expiration.
 Those that provided specific details, note that notices are sent from 10 – 21 days after expiration.
 One registrar does not sent notices following expiration, but the user account does contain an alert that the domain name registration has expired.

 Does the registrar make substantial changes to any of the underlying Whois data associated with the domain name in or around the time of expiration?
 (Note: changing status of a domain name registration e.g. to ‘pending delete’ and/or changing the expiration date are not considered substantial changes) (yes/no; if yes, when)